redwarp/blog/content/image-filters/index.md

 Fetching our result will be done in three steps:
 * we will copy our texture to a buffer.
-* we will map our buffer, so it's available to the cpu.
+* we will map our buffer, so it's available to the CPU.
 * we will recreate an image from the buffered data.

 ### Copying our texture to a buffer